kumu/docs/guides/advanced-settings.md

 ## Predefined focus

-To activate a focus automatically within a perspective, use the `focus` setting within `@settings` and add a selector:
+To activate a focus automatically within a view, use the `focus` setting within `@settings` and add a selector:

 ```
 @settings {